-This topic describes some basic operations for using Web ODC.
+This topic describes some basic operations in Web ODC.

 Create a user

-After the OceanBase Cloud console, enter the Web ODC.
-In the left-side navigation pane of the project collaboration window, choose User Permissions > Users.
-On the Users tab, click Create User.
+Log in to the OceanBase Cloud console and go to the Web ODC page.
+In the left-side navigation pane of the project collaboration window, choose Users > Users.
+On the page that appears, select and edit the user

-On the Create User page, complete the user and role settings.
+OBD***@oceanbase.com.On the Create User page that appears, specify the user and role information.

 Create a data source

-ODC in the OceanBase Cloud environment supports the creation of OceanBase MySQL compatible and OceanBase Oracle compatible data sources.
+ODC in the OceanBase Cloud environment supports creating OceanBase MySQL and OceanBase Oracle data sources.

-Example: Create an OceanBase MySQL compatible data source in ODC.
+Example: Create an OceanBase MySQL data source named obmysql4.3.x in ODC.

-In the left-side navigation pane of the project collaboration window, choose Data Sources > Create Data Source > OceanBase MySQL.
+In the left-side navigation pane of the Web ODC project collaboration window, choose Data Sources > Create Data Source > OceanBase MySQL.

-In the Create Data Source panel, specify the following information.
+In the Create Data Source panel that appears, specify or select the following information.

 Parameter Description Endpoint The database instance.
 You can select a cluster instance or a tenant instance.
 Database Account - Database User Name: the username of an account created in the tenant.
 In the MySQL compatible mode, this account must have the privilege to access the default database.